 Various loan programs in Utah have their own internal guidelines that lenders and banks follow.
 Most of these guidelines are similar from one program to another and follow the same basic documentation process.
 For example, lenders are required to determine affordability and they do so by comparing your monthly credit obligations, including your mortgage payment, with gross monthly income.

 Income is documented by providing the lender with your most recent pay check stubs covering a 30 day period.
 Or, if you’re self-employed, you’ll be asked to submit copies of your last two years of federal income tax returns.
 This process is pretty much the same for all loan programs that require a full documentation regardless of where the property is located.

 Mortgage loan programs also have their own individual loan limits as well.
-For example, in Utah and most parts of the country a conventional loan limit in most of Utah is $647,200.
+For example, in most Utah the conventional loan limit in most of Utah is $647,200.
 This is also referred to as a “conforming” loan.
-In higher cost counties like Tooele and Summit, around Salt Lake City, these limit can increase based on the higher median home values in the area compared to the national average.
+In higher-cost counties like Tooele and Summit, around Salt Lake City, these limits can increase based on the higher median home values in the area compared to the national average.
 Jumbo loans are those mortgages where the amount is higher than the local conforming maximum.

 VA Loan Limits:

 As of January 1, 2020, VA eliminated loan limits for eligible military vets.
 Thanks to the Blue Water Navy Vietnam Veterans Act of 2019 Veterans will no longer be subject to the VA loan limits, which used to mirror those of Conforming loan limits.
 This means veterans may obtain a 100% VA mortgage regardless of price in all locations nationwide.